Not Valid in cases of periodontal disease.

 A dental implant is an artificial tooth root, usually made from titanium or other biocompatible materials.
 Dr. Nawrocki can surgically place the post into your jaw, where your missing tooth’s root once was.
 Over the next few months, osseointegration occurs, which is the process of the implant fusing to the surrounding bone and gum tissue.
 Then, a metal abutment is fixed onto the implant, allowing us to secure a custom-made dental crown, bridge, or denture on top.
 Once the process is complete, your dental implants will look, feel, and function just like the teeth they replaced.

 The process of receiving dental implants takes place over several visits and multiple months.
-Due to the long-term benefits this solution provides, though, you can trust that it’s well worth the wait.
+Due to the long-term benefits that this solution provides, you can trust that it’s well worth the wait.
 After all, dental implants have the potential to last a lifetime with the proper care and maintenance.
 Plus, Dr. Nawrocki can handle every part of the dental implant process here in our Cocoa Beach dental office.
-Every patient’s journey will look a little bit different, but it will include the same four basic steps: the initial consultation, the implant placement surgery, osseointegration, and the delivery of your restorations.
+Every patient’s journey will look a little bit different, but it will include the same four basic steps.

 As the only truly comprehensive tooth replacement option available, dental implants in Cocoa Beach offer several key benefits for patients who are missing any number of teeth.
 Because this solution replaces the hidden root of the tooth in addition to the visible crown, it can essentially function just like the pearly whites you used to have.
 Here are just a few of the ways in which dental implants can change your life!